 This is a full-time exempt position with a salary range of $66,268-75,816, DOE.
 Amara offers a generous leave and benefits package including 10 company holidays, 4 personal days, sick leave, and 15 days of vacation per year.
 Competitive health, dental and vision insurance rates, a 401k with a company match, life, and disability insurance and a paid sabbatical.
 Amara supports a hybrid work environment with some flexibility to work from home.

 Criminal Background Check

 Amara requires that all employees be fully vaccinated against COVID-19.
 This requirement is designed to prioritize the safety of the children and families we serve.
-Exemptions may be sought only for documented medical or religious accommodations.
+Exemptions may be sought only for documented medical or religious accommodation.

-To express your interest in this position, please submit your resume and a one-page cover letter indicating why this position is the right opportunity for you in Smart Recruiters.
+To express your interest in this position, please submit your resume and one-page cover letter indicating why this position is the right opportunity for you in Smart Recruiters.

 Resumes submitted without a cover letter will not be considered.